SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

     udp        0      0 0.0.0.0:68              0.0.0.0:*
 ```

 From the above we can see that MongoDB is only listening on localhost, meaning that it won't be able to accept connections from other machines.
-To fix this, we need to configure MongoDB to accept connections from all network interfaces, not just localhost.
+To fix this, we need to configure MongoDB to accept connections from **all** network interfaces, not just `localhost`.

 Open the MongoDB configuration file in a text editor:

 ```
 sudo nano /etc/mongod.conf